2022 United States House of Representatives elections in Michigan: District 11

 The 11th district is based solely in Oakland County and includes the cities of Royal Oak and Pontiac.
-Due to redistricting, there are two incumbents in this district – Democrat Haley Stevens, who was re-elected with 50.2% of the vote in 2020 and Democrat Andy Levin of the 9th congressional district, who was re-elected with 57.7% of the vote in 2020.
-The winner is Haley Stevens.
+Due to redistricting, there were two incumbents in this district – Democrat Haley Stevens, who was re-elected with 50.2% of the vote in 2020, and Democrat Andy Levin of the 9th congressional district, who was re-elected with 57.7% of the vote in 2020.
+The winner was Haley Stevens.